 This flavor was low on the totem pole at the beginning of 2018, but it seems to have made an impressive resurgence.
 Watermelon’s refreshing, sweet profile is complementary to almost any beverage.
 Its perceived sweetness alone has the power to influence the assumed sweetness of a product.
 Because it can deliver sweetness without the presence of sugar, it makes for a great standalone flavor in unsweetened products – a category which also happens to be dominating the trends this year, just in time for spring and summer.

 Nothing evokes a day at the spa quite like the crisp aroma of cucumber.
 In the past, this tricky profile has been popular in concept, but challenging in execution.
 The most successful applications of this refreshing flavor highlight its freshness and delightful green notes, while deftly avoiding its less appetizing vegetal, overripe characteristics.
 Done well, cucumber paired with mint or citrus is poised to continue to be popular in 2019.

-Mule Variations: Alcohol (not just vodka anymore) + ginger beer.
-This popular drink encompasses many of the top flavor trends that we have seen in past years and this current year: citrus (lime), ginger, and alcohol flavors.
-Its refreshing, zesty, and spicy profile is on the rise.
-It will continue to be popular in 2019 in a variety of segments but primarily in the alcoholic beverage segment.
+Alcohol (not just vodka anymore) and ginger beer have been popular as a cocktail combination, especially in RTD beverages.
+This popular drink encompasses many of the top flavor trends that we have seen previously, including citrus (lime), ginger, and alcohol flavors, setting it up for a successful 2019.
+Its refreshing, zesty, and spicy profile is on the rise and likely will continue to dominate in the alcoholic beverage segment.

-Less focus on energy, more focus on wellness.
+- Less focus on energy, more focus on wellness.